iarna/abraxas/README.md

 Gearman.Server.listen({port: 4730});
 ```

+WARNING

+The server is known to have memory leaks.

 TO BE DOCUMENTED

 But really, that above is about all there is to it right now.
 It takes the same